-Clue de Saint Auban is a spectacular gorge which links St Auban and Brianconnet (France) and has the Esteron River flowing through it.
-It is situated in Provence-Alpes-Cote d'Azur and belongs to the Alpes Maritimes.
+Clue de Saint Auban is a spectacular gorge carved by the Esteron River, in France.
 It’s one of the French balcony roads.

-The D2211 snakes its way through the clue on a ledge and passes a chapel cut out in the rock where a service is held every September.
-The narrow and winding, D-2211 is a roller-coaster through forests and mountains to finally climb up to the clue of St. Auban.
-St. Auban is one of the deepest, steepest and most spectacular clues in Provence.
-For two kilometers, the narrow one-lane road contours up the sheer ravine wall with a roof of rock overhead much of the way.
-It runs as a single track road along the mountainside for some distance with nowhere to pass another vehicle.
-Here one says a prayer that nobody is coming towards you until the road widens some kilometres further.
+The road across the gorges is totally paved.
+It’s called D2211.
+It’s a challenging road snaking its way through the clue on a ledge and passing a chapel cut out in the rock where a service is held every September.
+It’s a roller-coaster journey through forests and mountains to finally climb up the clue of St. Auban, one of the deepest, steepest and most spectacular clues in Provence.
+The road has been a key stage of the famous Rally Monte-Carlo.

 The most demanding section of the sightseeing drive is 7.3 km (4.53 miles) long, running from Saint-Auban to Briançonnet.
 For this distance, the narrow one-lane road contours up the sheer ravine wall with a roof of rock overhead much of the way.
 High risk of rock slides.

 Is Clue de Saint Auban challenging?